-Meika Ellis is an associate at Ridout & Maybee LLP in the firm’s Ottawa office.
-Meika’s practice covers most areas of intellectual property law including: trademarks, copyright, domain name disputes, emerging technology, and patents.
-She also often does work with litigation matters.
+Meika Ellis is an associate at Ridout & Maybee LLP in the firm's Ottawa office.
+Meika's practice covers most areas of intellectual property law including: prosecution of and litigation matters concerning trademarks, copyright, domain name disputes, emerging technology, and patents.

 - B.Sc.
 (Biological Sciences), University of Alberta (2012)